Trip Preparation When Hunting With Boats

 - Load gear low in the boat, and distribute the weight evenly.

-- Have a personal flotation device (life jacket) on board for each passenger to wear.
+- Have a personal flotation device (PFD), sometimes known as life jacket, on board for each passenger to wear.

-- Have throwable personal flotation devices on board in case someone falls overboard.
+- Have throwable devices on board in case someone falls overboard.

 - Stow required visual distress signals.